AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

       </div>
     </div>

-5. Click the Maximize button on one of the MDI windows.
+5. Click the Maximise button on one of the MDI windows.

     <div align="center">
       <div class="image">